 She also knew what it took, on the inside, to play the game, saying to Yvette Lanier of the Denver Post, “You’re going to put in a lot more time and a lot more effort and hard work…you really need that mixture in order to make it beyond puberty.
 You need to have a strong, thick skin and you have to really want it.
 You have to really love the game.”

-Cassidy Lent is the reference librarian at the National Baseball Hall of Fame and Museum.
+Cassidy Lent is the manager of reference services at the National Baseball Hall of Fame and Museum.